fazzatti/oi-fifo-soroban-demos/soroban/regulated assets/README.md

 1. In access the `asset-controller` directory, run the command `soroban contract build`.
 This will compile the Asset Controller contract and generate the wasm files.
 2. In access the `regulated-asset` directory, run the command `soroban contract build`.
 This will compile the Asset Controller contract and generate the wasm files.

-## Deploy on Futurenet
+## Deploy on Futurenet / Testnet

 1. Access the folder `/scripts`.
 There you'll find a collection of helpers scripts to deploy and test this contract.
 2. Set the parameters under `config.sh`.
-By default, they come set for futurenet with dummy accounts and assets.
+By default, they come set for testnet with dummy accounts and assets.
+   If this is your first time deploying on testnet, refer to the [Deploy on Testnet](https://soroban.stellar.org/docs/getting-started/deploy-to-testnet) article as you might need to configure your CLI with the testnet parameters.
 3. Run `init.sh all` to deploy and initialize both contracts according to the defined parameters.

 For further details on how to configure and use the helper scripts, refer to [./scripts/README](scripts/README.md).